-Practically speaking, we know this story can be nothing more than a fanciful parable, a work of complete fiction because we understand that "real" love--love as WE'VE experienced it-- never seems quite so pure or ideal.
-OUR love is so tinged by all our humanness, our fallibility, and our self-interests that even our purest and noblest thoughts are saturated through and through by jealousy and selfishness.
+Practically speaking, most love WE'VE experienced has never seemed quite so pure or ideal.
+OUR love is tinged by all our humanness, our fallibility, and our self-interests that even our purest and noblest thoughts are saturated through and through by jealousy and selfishness.
 I suspect that had WE had been the king and desirous of that maiden, we probably might have resorted to some sort of cunning and seduced her in the same way King David seduced Bathsheba.
 Perhaps, we might have been satisfied bribing her with gifts just to keep her around.
 Maybe we might even take the attitude, "If I can't have her, then NOBODY will!" and so we kidnap her and keep her locked up in a gilded cage like the Phantom of the Opera did to the beautiful Christine, or possibly even DESTROY her so nobody ELSE could have her.
-I remember seeing a bumper sticker on the back of a car many years ago which read "If you love something, you will let it go.
+I remember seeing a bumper sticker years ago when I lived in California which read "If you love something, you will let it go.
 If it doesn't come back to you, then hunt it down and KILL it."
-Although it was meant to be humorous, it does underscore what the Bible itself says, that our hearts are "desperately wicked," so MUCH so that we don't even know the depths of our own evil.
+Although it was an attempt at dark humor, it DOES underscore what the Bible itself says, that our hearts are "desperately wicked," so MUCH so that we don't even know the depths of our own evil.
 What was once love can very easily deteriorate into a destructive passion we use to possess or control others with which in the process may ultimately destroy ourselves and others WITH it.

-Well now we come to the \$64,000 question: How does the king go about expressing his love for the young maiden without overwhelming her with his powerful position or using bribery or even coercion to gain the thing he desires most in this world?
-We must keep in mind that his goal is not the young maiden herself whom he could FORCE to appear before him in a moment's notice- NO, it is her WILL, her HEART, her LOVE as pure and as freely given as his is for her that he desires ABOVE ALL ELSE.
+Well now we come to the \$64,000 question: How DOES the king go about expressing his love for the young maiden WITHOUT overwhelming her with his powerful position or using bribery or even coercion to gain the thing he desires most in this world?
+Keep in mind that his goal is not the young maiden herself whom he could FORCE to appear before him in a moment's notice- it is her WILL, her HEART, her LOVE as pure and as freely given as his is for her he desires above EVERYTHING else.
 Well Kierkegaard resolves the problem this way: NOT by elevating the girl to royal status but JUST THE OPPOSITE- by DESCENDING from his regal throne and JOINING HIS LIFE TO HERS in all her poverty and commonness and lack of sophistication.
-The king chooses to surrender every bit of his glory and honor and wealth and security to become common HIMSELF and thus share in the same low estate as the girl he loves, spending the rest of his days as a humble peasant rather than that of a regal king.
+The king chooses to surrender every bit of his glory and honor and wealth and security to become COMMON HIMSELF and thus share in the same low estate as the girl he loves, spending the rest of his days as a humble peasant rather than that of a regal king.